birujung/MemoRide-SBD/README.md

 ```

 ### 4.  ```Booking```

-The ```Booking``` table is used to store informations when users are currently booking and specifies their booking preferences on a certain cultural destination object.
-The table consists of datas which are:
+<p align="justify">The ```Booking``` table is used to store informations when users are currently booking and specifies their booking preferences on a certain cultural destination object.
+The table consists of datas which are:</p>

 ```
 1. user_Id
 2. Username